Matt Koehl: Ideology and beliefs

 Koehl further developed his admiration of Hitler by reforming the party into the New Order.
 In this group, Koehl implemented religious elements, imaging it as a faithful community.
 In the book Black Sun, Nicholas Goodrick-Clarke emphasizes the extents to which the organization's discussion of Hitler was religious; the New Order produced literature praising him in a manner Goodrick-Clarke considered to be imitative of Jesus, Koehl himself directly compared the cause and followers of Hitler to that of the Christian messiah in a 1991 speech to European members of the New Order, and, while talking about Rockwell after his death, compared his role within the Nazi ideology to that of St. Paul within Christianity.
 Koehl made claims that Hitler was "a gift of Almighty Providence" and that by rejecting him, "we rejected God himself".
 He claimed in 1985 that Hitler had "risen from the grave", and described him as the "greatest figure to ever walk the face of this earth."
-His language explicitly rejected democracy as having ruined the world, citing that the victory of the Allied powers led unfavorably to concepts he opposed such as miscegenation, rock music, Alternative lifestyles, HIV/AIDS, crime and corruption.
+His language explicitly rejected democracy as having ruined the world, citing that the victory of the Allied powers led unfavorably to concepts he opposed such as miscegenation, rock music, Alternative lifestyles, as well as HIV/AIDS, crime and corruption.